 Change of Status with the Office of Graduate Studies.
 At that point you will be converted to regular admission status and your graduate credits applied towards your program

-XVIII.
+XIX.
 Leave of Absence

 A student in good standing may petition for a leave of absence, which assures the student a continuation of admission in the program during a period of absence.
 The cumulative amount of